 Home to the world’s longest continuous civilization, there’s thousands of year’s worth of exploring to do in China.
 How do you possibly see everything you want to see?
-As Stephanie and Michelle recently found out, the best ways to see China is by multiple modes of transportation.
+As Stephanie and Michelle found out, the best ways to see China is by multiple modes of transportation.

 “A journey of a thousand miles begins with a single step.” – Lao Tzu

 China by Plane